 A wide-ranging consultation process was conducted to consider issues relating to a biofuels mandate.

-A discussion paper, Towards a clean energy economy: achieving a biofuel mandate for Queensland (PDF, 1.0MB) was released in early 2016 highlighting our vision for a biofuel mandate.
+A discussion paper, Towards a clean energy economy: achieving a biofuel mandate for Queensland (PDF, 1.0MB) was released in mid-2015 highlighting our vision for a biofuel mandate.